Once Upon a Witch's Death: Light novel

 Written by Saka, Once Upon a Witch's Death was serialized as a web novel published on the Kakuyomu website from October 3, 2019, to August 26, 2022.
-It was later acquired by ASCII Media Works who began publishing it as a light novel with illustrations by Chorefuji under their Dengeki no Shin Bungei light novel imprint on December 17, 2021.
-Three volumes have been released as of March 2025.
+It was later acquired by ASCII Media Works who began publishing it as a light novel with illustrations by Chorefuji under their Dengeki no Shin Bungei light novel imprint from December 17, 2021, to September 17, 2025.
+Four volumes have been released as of September 2025.
 The light novel is licensed in English by Yen Press.